MercerU-TCO/GoBabyGo/docs/pages/cars-maserati-tasks.md

 These tasks assemble a car from the box and modify the controls to enable hands-only use of the car.

-After you complete these tasks, you must build the support structure for the child before he or she can drive it.
+After you complete these tasks, you must fit the car to the child (described below) before he or she can drive it.

 1. [Prepare work area to assemble car]({{ site.baseurl }}/pages/cars-maserati-task01.html)
 1. [Unpack the car and prepare it for assembly]({{ site.baseurl }}/pages/cars-maserati-task02.html)